top of page

 I’m back to working in the garden in the cool of dawn then retreating inside into stone and adobe interior spaces for the heat of the day.
 Doing midsummer things in spring as the garden, with masses of expensive supplemental water, that most precious and finite element in this equation, evolves into a brief oasis.

-Colour everywhere, briefly flaming, burning bright like stars going nova.
+Colour everywhere, a flaming flash, burning bright like stars going nova.
 The seasons have forgotten their norms, are putting on one another’s clothing.
 “But daylight hours…” I bleat into the void.
 “Be still and look at me” says Cistus purpureus.

 Project Food Garden, 2026 edition, which had me planning a series of plantings staggered throughout the months, is in danger of being blown off course by this sudden heat.
 I’m not ready.
 Not rested.
 Not finished winter infrastructure projects.

-The fields of sugar snap peas were meant to rise into resplendence in cool spring days 25-30 degrees cooler than we are currently experiencing.
+The fields of sugar snap peas were meant to rise into resplendence in mild spring days 25-30 degrees cooler than we are currently experiencing.

-I manage to spend some blissful time out of time, through another recent sunrise building lightweight trellises from old prunings.
-It’s the least I can do for them, having brought these tender young things to life in this hellish heat.
+I manage to spend some blissful timeless time, through another recent sunrise building lightweight trellises from old prunings.
+It’s the least I can do for the snap peas, having brought these tender young things to life in this hellish heat.
 Poor temperate babies, I didn’t know quite how harsh this March was going to turn out.

 Questing tendrils respond with immediacy, twining in gratitude for support.